-Providers must retain evidence of an Exemption from the legal requirement to attend school (if applicable).
+Providers must retain evidence of an exemption (or Notice of Arrangement) from the legal requirement to attend school (if applicable).

 1.4.
 Commencement of Participants in Transition to Work

 The Department expects Providers to Commence Group One Participants in a timely manner.